The opportunity to be part of a vibrant community

 Help with household tasks and transportation, enabling you to live independently longer

 Volunteers provide services for members in need.
 For example, you might request transportation to a doctor’s appointment, a “buddy” to help you with pre- and post-surgery planning, a loan of durable medical equipment, or help using your computer.
-For more examples see our webpage Request Help.
+For more examples and details see our webpage Request Help.

 Volunteer opportunities enable you to give back to your SAIL community.
 Many volunteers participate in direct care of members (see above), while others plan events, assist with office tasks, or serve on committees or the board of directors.
 For more examples see our webpage Volunteering for SAIL.